mono/monodevelop/main/src/addins/MonoDevelop.ConnectedServices/ReadMe.md

  disk.
 Is this an issue if the user manually deletes things from the project?

  - the CS node can then query the extension on the project to get state about the services that are connected.

+ - by default all dependencies are assumed to be added to the project when the service is added to the project.
+Nuget dependencies have an additional property so that we can tell if the package was removed and offer a fix it button